 Offer a narrative statement of your most compelling qualifications, including your nursing goals, top credentials, and specialty experience.

 Jennifer Higgins, a Medical HR Generalist based in Central Ohio, shared, “I have mere moments to decide if a resume is a potentially viable candidate to fill a nurse position.
 I need to see the most valuable qualifications first, to determine which I continue to pursue and which I pass on.”
-You worked hard to achieve the credentials behind your name.
-Let them show the value your qualifications bring to an institution.
+You worked hard to achieve the credentials behind your name, so let them show the value your qualifications bring to an institution.

 Give the hiring manager reading your resume a full picture of your qualifications with details of your prior experience.
 Be very specific in explaining what you did in each facility.
 Include the type of facility, your typical caseload of patients, and any special duties outside of your patients as well.

 Offer precise tasks you encountered daily in previous positions.
-If you were a supervisor, share how many people you were in charge of.
-Give the number of beds in your unit and what your unit specialized in.
-If your duties required distinct certifications, explain when you earned them.
+If you were a supervisor note the specialty unit, the number of staff you supervised, and how many beds in the unit.
+If your duties required distinct certifications list them and explain when you earned them.

 HR Reps are looking for unique reasons to add your nursing resume to their “interview pile.”
-Make sure to not just list you are “adaptable and caring,” but show how you served your former employer, patients, and community through detailed explanations specific to your former job.
+Make sure to not just list you are “adaptable and caring.”
+Show how you served your former employer, patients, and community through detailed explanations specific to your former job.
 Don’t skimp on the good stuff.
 Offer the whole story by illuminating the adaptable and caring personality you have.

 Highlight projects you participated in such as: